vaiokey/thomathoughts3/posts/type-driven-development/type-driven-development.md

 ## Why do I recommend TDD?

 It is because this approach is readlly good as the basic development style.
-As I write on the title, TDD is just Typed `DRIVEN` development.
+As I write on the title, TDD is just Type `DRIVEN` development.
 So you just use this at the first when you make some things like a feature or a function.

 ## How can I use TDD?